 - Keep your eyes fixed on the horizon and avoid looking at your feet.

 Even slow freestyle laps across the pool burn lots of calories.
-Swimming is easy on your joints, too.
-Instead of the impact of running, swimming lets you get a full-body workout as you glide through the water.
+Instead of the high impact of running, swimming lets you get a full-body workout as you glide through the water.
 The resistance of the water makes you work harder, strengthening your muscles, lungs and heart all at once.
 Swim outdoors in the summertime for fresh air and sunshine, either in a pool, at a beach or at a lake.

 - Bend your elbows.